atsushieno/aap-core/README.md

 AAP proof-of-concept host is in `poc-samples/AAPHostSample`.

-AAP host will have to support multiple helper bridges e.g. AAP-LV2 and AAP-VST3.
-LV2 host bridge can be implemented using lilv.
+AAP host will have to support multiple backends e.g. AAP-LV2 and AAP-VST3.
+LV2 host bridge is implemented using lilv.

 Currently AAPHostSample contains *direct* LV2 hosting sample.
 It will be transformed to AAP hosting application.